What is Customs Clearance?

 rules for import and export, foodstuffs being one of the most popular which is regulated in this fashion.
 If in any doubt about whether your products

-are allowed into the EU then you should check with us for confirmation or clarification prior to shipment.
+are allowed into the UK then you should check with us for confirmation or clarification prior to shipment.
 One other important issue here is to also check

 that there are no further financial penalties for importing a product, ie additional duties etc which would deem your products unviable commercially.

-I am importing for the first time – How can I check the products I will import are allowed into the EU?
+I am importing for the first time – How can I check the products I will import are allowed into the UK?

 Details of restricted products and commodities can be found on the HMRC website or alternatively, please check with us.